150 Most Common Brazilian Last Names Or Surnames With Meanings

 40. Diaz

-Diaz is a Spanish patronymic name taken Diego.
+Diaz is a Spanish patronymic name taken from Diego.
 Although the term ‘Diaz’ is derived from the Latin word ‘dies,’ which translates to ‘days,’ it is believed to have traces of Jewish origin.
 Alex Dias Ribeiro is a former racing driver from Brazil.

 41. Domingos